kmf-lab/steady-state-performant/README.md

 - **Zero Copy**:
   For those who need to push the limits, the zero-copy mode can reach **150–300 million messages per second**.
 This mode eliminates all intermediate allocations and copies, operating directly on channel memory.
 It requires more careful code, but delivers the highest possible throughput for workloads that can take advantage of it.
+  *These are initial numbers, future versions will probably have significantly higher values*.
 ---

 ## 🛠️ Usage